 When initiating the transition, you should migrate all the work from the individual boards to a shared Kanban team board.
 In the beginning, it will be easier to differentiate between work items by using swimlanes.
 Each swimlane can be dedicated to a certain individual.

-Still, there isn’t a consistency of the work process, but you will notice increased levels of team collaboration as well as an inceptive culture of shared responsibility.
+Still, there isn’t consistency in the work process, but you will notice increased team collaboration levels and inceptive shared responsibility culture.

 You can do it on a physical Kanban board, but it will be much easier to build the shared Kanban board online with a few clicks.
 Plus, it will be much easier to collect workflow data, which you will need to advance further with the model.

-If your team already has the confidence of sharing responsibility and common goals, then it is time to remove individual swimlanes and apply avatars.
+If your team already has the confidence to share responsibility and common goals, it is time to remove individual swimlanes and apply avatars.

 An important step is to define and visualize initial policies.
-These are like norms or rules that the whole team agrees to follow for the sake of normal functioning and improving work process.
+These are like norms or rules that the whole team agrees to follow for the sake of normal functioning and to improve the work process.

-On a digital Kanban board, it will be very easy, because they usually appear at the bottom of each column and everyone can access them in a blink of an eye.
+On a digital Kanban board, it will be effortless because they usually appear at the bottom of each column, and everyone can access them in a blink of an eye.

 Limiting Work in Progress

-At level 1 it is still relatively easy to apply WIP limits.
-Having in mind that at the beginning of this stage each team member has their own swimlane, it is normal to begin with personal WIP limits.
-The checklist for advancing forward toward maturity Level 2 consists of:
+At level 1, it is still relatively easy to apply WIP limits.
+Keeping in mind that each team member has their own swimlane at the beginning of this stage, it is normal, to begin with, personal WIP limits.
+The checklist for advancing toward maturity Level 2 consists of:

-In other words, if Janett is able to deliver 4 work items in 3 days, then her WIP limit will be 4.
-This way you will prevent each individual from overburdening.
+In other words, if Janett can deliver 4 work items in 3 days, then her WIP limit will be 4.
+This way, you will prevent each individual from overburdening.

-It is important to note that you need to take into consideration the size of the work items that your team members work on before being able to set the most adequate WIP limits.
+It is important to note that you need to consider the size of the work items that your team members work on before being able to set adequate WIP limits.

-For example, you can see the weekly throughput of your team and set it as a WIP limit.
+For example, you can see your team's weekly throughput and set it as a WIP limit.
 In other words, if your online Kanban software tells you that your team completes 6 tasks per week, you can set it as a WIP limit.

-Keep an eye on the reasons that cause WIP limit exceeding.
-This will help you gradually decrease them until you reach a state where nobody is multitasking.
-Another good reason to use Kanban software.
+Keep an eye on the reasons that cause exceeding the WIP limit.
+This will help you gradually decrease them until you reach a state where nobody is multitasking—another good reason to use Kanban software.

-Until now your team used the Kanban board to simply visualize work tasks.
+Until now, your team used the Kanban board to visualize work tasks.
 However, from this stage, your teams will see the real value of the visualization practices.

 Moving on to the core of ML2, you will first need to go through the following steps: